 2020 Single Occupancy from $8,340

-Transfers between airport and ship if booked on group flights; shipboard accommodations; certified photo instructor; video chronicle of your trip; all meals onboard ship; most beverages onboard ship; crew gratuities.
+Transfers between airport and ship if booked on recommended flights; shipboard accommodations; certified photo instructor; video chronicle of your trip; all meals onboard ship; most beverages onboard ship; crew gratuities.
 Subject to change without notice.

 Airfare; visa/immigration fees; optional extensions; personal items such as premium alcoholic beverages, Internet, laundry, etc.; fuel surcharge may apply.

 Photos ©: Ralph Lee Hopkins, Sven Lindblad (blue lagoon), Elisa Locci (horses)